2015–16 Abilene Christian Wildcats men's basketball team

 The 2015–16 Abilene Christian Wildcats men's basketball team represented Abilene Christian University during the 2015–16 NCAA Division I men's basketball season.
 The Wildcats were led by fifth year head coach Joe Golding and played their home games at the Moody Coliseum.
 They were members of the Southland Conference.
 The Wildcats finished the season with a record of 13–18, 8–10 in Southland play to finish in seventh place.

-Abilene Christian, in their third year of Division II to Division I transition, were not eligible for the Southland tournament, but were considered a Division I team for scheduling purposes and Division I RPI member.
+Abilene Christian, in their third year of Division II to Division I transition, were not eligible for the Southland tournament, but were considered a Division I team for scheduling purposes and a Division I RPI member.

 Preseason

 The Wildcats were picked to finish thirteenth (13th) in both the Southland Conference Coaches' Poll and the conference Sports Information Director's Poll.